5 Types of Social Media Data Collection and How They Are Used

 In this article, we’ll discuss five types of data social media platforms collect and how to use social media for data collection to grow your business.

-social media data charts
+social media data collection charts

-1. Behavioral Social Media Data
+1. Behavioral Social Media Data Collection

-Behavioral social media data looks for patterns users frequent during their journey to complete an action that advertisers want; whether that action is a purchase, visiting a website, or sharing a post on social media is up to the advertiser to distinguish.
+Behavioral social media data collection looks for patterns users frequent during their journey to complete an action that advertisers want; whether that action is a purchase, visiting a website, or sharing a post on social media is up to the advertiser to distinguish.
 Here are some examples of behavioral social media data points:

 • Transactional Social Media Data: Subscriptions, purchases, previous purchases, average order value, cart abandonment data, average customer lifetime value, customer loyalty program details, etc.